darrenjw/fps-course/exercises/Applicatives.md

 ### 6. Comonads

-For a bit more on comonads, read through my blog post on [Monads for scientific and statistical computing](https://darrenjw.wordpress.com/2018/01/22/comonads-for-scientific-and-statistical-computing-in-scala/), and reproduce the examples.
+For a bit more on comonads, read through my blog post on [Comonads for scientific and statistical computing](https://darrenjw.wordpress.com/2018/01/22/comonads-for-scientific-and-statistical-computing-in-scala/), and reproduce the examples.
 At the end of the post there are links for further reading.

 #### eof